usterk/say.sh/README.md

 # say.py – Text-to-Speech Helper

 `say.py` preprocesses text with `gpt-5-mini`, turns it into speech via `gpt-4o-mini-tts`, and caches every intermediate result so repeated requests are instant.
+Use `-n/--no-normalize` to bypass the preprocessing step and speak the raw input text.

 ## Setup
 - Create and activate a virtual environment: